INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

 - Machine learning drives one of the most important technological revolutions of our time.
 - It is a fantastic opportunity to improve human condition
-- With scikit-learn, and this MOOC, we try to lift as much as possible the technical roadblocks, and  wee hope that we can empower a great variety of people, with different mindsets and dreams, to solve the problems that matter to them
+- With scikit-learn, and this MOOC, we try to lift as many technical roadblocks as possible, and  we hope that we can empower a great variety of people, with different mindsets and dreams, to solve the problems that matter to them

 Thank you for being part of this adventure!